 Make sure your form is mobile friendly

 This final tip for optimizing your web form is perhaps the most important one of all.
 Many of us do our online browsing from our phones nowadays, whether it is researching products or scanning through content.
 It’s important that any forms you are using on your site can be easily displayed and filled out using a mobile device.

 Part of ensuring that your website forms are mobile friendly is ensuring your overall website or landing page is optimized for mobile.
 There’s nothing more frustrating than having to scroll every which way to find the content you need on a page.
 This goes the same for forms.
 If a visitor has to scroll endlessly just to try and find all the information fields to fill out, they will more than likely simply give up without hitting “Submit.”

 By ensuring that your web forms are compatible with mobile devices, you have the potential of gaining more signups from all the mobile visitors who come across your site during the course of their daily browsing.

 Let us help you with your web form creation!

 SimplyCast has an intuitive Form Builder application that you can use to create dynamic web forms quickly and easily!
 With drag-and-drop fields and multiple design options, you can create a comprehensive and well-designed form that can be shared through email, embedded on your website, or displayed through various modal options.

-Click the button below to begin your free 14-day trial of the SimplyCast platform, which includes a free form!
+Click the button below to request a demo of the SimplyCast platform!